Hold My Tongue

 "Hold My Tongue" is the debut single of Australian band Sheppard released on 23 August 2013.
 It was a three-track download, consisting of two songs taken from the Sheppard EP (one in a remixed form) and one new track.

-George Sheppard said “This is the track that’s the most fun to play live.
-It’s the one our fans love dancing to most at our shows.
-We asked Australia to sing along with us on "Let Me Down Easy", and now it’s time to invite everyone up to shake it a little!”
+George Sheppard said "This is the track that's the most fun to play live.
+It's the one our fans love dancing to most at our shows.
+We asked Australia to sing along with us on "Let Me Down Easy", and now it's time to invite everyone up to shake it a little!"

 A video clip was released to promote the track, however the single did not enter the ARIA Charts.
 This was possibly due to the fact this single was released a month after the Sheppard EP had peaked at number 18 and "Hold My Tongue" was included on that release as well.

 Reception

-In a review of the extended play, Kat Hunter said the song was a "stand out" saying it's "ridiculously optimistic and somewhat gospel."
+In a review of the extended play, Kat Hunter said the song was a "stand out" saying it is "ridiculously optimistic and somewhat gospel".